-We all know child care is expensive – it makes up at least 10% of a family’s annual income for 71% of American families.
+We all know child care is expensive – it makes up at least 20% of a family’s annual income for 51% of American families.
 The best way for you to cut down on child care expenses is by enrolling in a Dependent Care Account through your employer during the open enrollment period.
-Maximizing this type of flexible spending account (FSA) can save you between $3,600-$4,800 in 2021.
+Maximizing this type of flexible spending account (FSA) can save you about $2,000 in 2023.
 But what happens if you missed open enrollment?

 Unless you experience a “life-changing event” — such as getting married, having a baby or changing your job — you’ll have to wait until open enrollment begins towards the end of the year.
 But did you know hiring a nanny can also be considered a life-changing event?

 “When you have a change in child care provider or change in child care costs, it usually allows you to sign up for a Dependent Care Account within 30 days of the change,” says Tom Breedlove, Sr. Director of Care.com HomePay.
 “This works out perfectly in situations where you may have forgotten to enroll when your child was born, but need to hire a nanny because you’re going back to work after maternity leave.”

 Are there different rules for a Dependent Care Account when you enroll mid-year?

 The rules for a Dependent Care Account don’t change if you sign up outside of your company’s open enrollment period.
 You can still put a maximum of $5,000 pre-tax (or $2,500 per spouse if you and your spouse are married but file separate tax returns) toward your nanny’s wages.
 The savings come from not owing any taxes on the money in your FSA (Social Security, Medicare, income taxes, etc.).

 Does my nanny get paid through my Dependent Care Account?